OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Mini Breakout Board/RP2040 Mini Breakout Board/README.md

 ## Board design choices

 The Mini Breakout Board uses a non-standard form factor.
 This was not based on anything directly, rather just me playing around with sizes.
-I am currently working on a micro versino of this as well.
+I am currently working on a micro version of this as well.
 Also included with this repo are some 3D print files to make a nice little box for it.

 A 3pin (1x3pin) JST 2.00mm connector labeled can be found on the top side that allows for the connection of addressable RGB LEDs.
 A list of compatible RGB LED types can be found HERE.